albertogasparin/react-starterkit/README.md

 You can persistently change some behaviors of the app by tweaking `lib/config.js`.
 Most interesting options are:

 **isomorphic** `bool`
-Toggle on/off React server side rendering (default: `true`)
+Toggle on/off React server-side rendering (default: `true`)
 NOTE: this will make node no longer return 404s.
-You'll have to handle them clientside or by tweaking `router.react.path`
+You'll have to handle them client-side or by tweaking `router.react.path`

 **router.api** `{ prefix, folder }`
 Defines API files location and the common URL prefix